CristianaDvD/but-first-bellydance/README.md

 The website is comprised of six pages, four of them being accessible from the navigation bar (home page, classes, hire, gallery), the fifth which is a thank you page that opens when all three forms of the website (subscription, join now for classes and hire form) are submitted, and sixth which is a 404 page in case something doesn't go as desired.

+_Initially, website pages were structured in sections with divs of a container each.
+After reviewing website across very large screen devices, decided to leave only the headings into a container and write the body of the sections in rows for a better user experience on very large screens.
+(This change can be seen in the commits)_

 ### Navigation bar

 - All pages of the website display a responsive navigation bar at the top which allows the user to navigate through the site.
 To the left of the navigation bar is an image of bellydancer ilustration logo together with the text But first, Bellydance!.
 To the right of the navigation bar are the links to the websites pages (home, classes, hire, gallery, contact) visible and easily accessible.